Charlie B. Tan

 selected projects

-1. fractal.png
+1. amortized.png

 On the Limitations of Fractal Dimension as a Measure of Generalization